Best Running Watch – Buy a Top 10 GPS Sports Watch

 Perhaps the screen could be more colourful and with a better resolution?
 Now it even has inbuilt maps and trail-race-specific features like auto-rest station time recording

-It’s expensive.
-It could be better.
+It’s very expensive.
 But it is the best-in-class when considered in the context of its features and the Garmin platform.
-Note: accuracy and stability at the product’s launch were questionable but Garmin has and will rapidly improve these.

 Spanner in the works: The Coros Vertix 2 has offline maps, superior battery life and an excellent feature set on the watch.
 If only the app were better I would recommend it.
 That said, MANY trail/ultra runners are switching to Vertix 2 and it is definitely another good choice at a MUCH lower price..

-The best adventure watch is the Coros Apex and when you factor in the cost it beats the Garmin Enduro.
+The best adventure watch is the Coros Apex 2 Pro and when you factor in the cost it beats the Garmin Enduro.

 The Coros Apex offers a very well-featured alternative to Garmin at a significantly lower price.
 Weight, maps and battery life are important and there is no single product that is the best at those 3 criteria, so my trade-off favours the Apex which only has breadcrumb routes (like the Enduro).
 ONLY IF maps are important will you get a Fenix 6 or Fenix 7.